+1.3.
 Organization.
 We introduce basic notation and collect background in Section 2, including the supervised assignment flow as basic framework.
 Section 3 shows how the graph partitioning problem and various relaxations emerge within this framework, after replacing the prototypes by the data and assigning them to themselves.
-We highlight differences between two major relaxations and show how latent prototypes emerge as the assignment flow evolves.
-After terminating the self-assignment flow at some labeling, these prototypes can be recovered explicitly under additional assumptions (weighted averaging in feature space has to be well-defined and computationally feasible).
+We highlight differences between two major relaxations in terms of two specific instances of the one-parameter family of self-assignment matrices (Definitions 3.1 to 3.3) and show how latent prototypes emerge as the assignment flow evolves.
+Informally speaking, these relaxations differ with regard to the sensitivity of the approach to the spatial structure and to the values of given data, respectively.
+See Figure 6.2, first column (s = 0) and last column (s = 1), for illustrative numerical results and Section 3.3.4 for a comparison from the mathematical point of view.
+After terminating the self-assignment flow at some labeling, these prototypes can be recovered explicitly under an additional assumption: weighted averaging in feature space has to be well-defined and computationally feasible (Section 3.3.2).
 A family of self-assignment flows, based on the relaxations of Section 3, is defined in Section 4.
-It is shown that the latent prototypes maximize cluster separability.
-In this sense, the self-assignment flow performs self-supervision.
+It is shown that the latent prototypes minimize within-class variation and maximize cluster separability simultaneously.
+In this sense, the self-assignment flow consistently performs self-supervision.
 Related work is discussed in Section 5.

 The approach is illustrated in Section 6 using various basic examples of image analysis and more advanced examples, including unsupervised and locally invariant patch learning, assignment, and transfer to novel data.
 In order to highlight the broad applicability of our approach, an experiment using weighted graph data is included, too.